andrese03/star-wars-app/README.md

+# Star Wars App
-# Getting Started with Create React App
+Powered by Create React App

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).

+Special thanks to Graeme Fulton and his stars animation made with Three.js: https://codepen.io/GraemeFulton/pen/BNyQMM
 ## Available Scripts

 In the project directory, you can run: